c4arl0s/Pro-Design-Patterns-in-Swift/README.md

 > If you have moved to Swift from a language such as C# or Java, then you can most closely re-create the access controls you are used to by defining each class or struct in its own `.swift` file and using the `private` and `internal` access levels.

+# Applying the Product Class

+Applying the `Product` class is a simple process.
+To use the `Product` class, I need to replace the tuples in the `ViewController.swift` file with `Product` instances and replace the references to individual tuple values with the corresponding Product properties.
+Listing 4-14 shows the changes I made.

 # 5. [The Prototype Pattern](https://github.com/c4arl0s/pro-design-patterns-in-swift#pro-design-patterns-in-swift---content)
 # 6. [The Singleton Pattern](https://github.com/c4arl0s/pro-design-patterns-in-swift#pro-design-patterns-in-swift---content)